 INTRO, PURPOSE, & PRINCIPLES

 The county’s abundant natural resources are integral to our quality of life, community identities, and economic success.
+Natural resources include agricultural/grazing lands, watersheds, minerals, native plants and wildlife, and plant and wildlife habitat areas.
 Appropriately managed, they provide safe air and water for our people and the environment, improve the health of our residents and workers, attract visitors from around the world, and sustain the productivity of our local and national economies.

 The County maintains a regional system of parks and trails for the entire county.
 In the unincorporated areas, the County maintains some local park facilities with special district funding, and self-governing community service districts maintain other local park facilities.
 The County also sets standards and applies designations to preserve the varied scenic resources across the unincorporated lands.